roozerxc/Monarch/README.md

 # Monarch
-An entirely Unfiltered bot.
+An entirely Unfiltered bot based on the lawliet bot source code.
 WARNING: you will regret using it